 “Most are failing to get basic terminology right – no matter how often they are reminded to use ‘home education’ and not the American ‘home schooling’ – and many wrongly believe that parents need ‘permission to home educate’, which has never been the case and demonstrates profound ignorance of the law.”

 Thankfully the Scottish HE community are supporting SHEF’s efforts by responding to a crowdfunded appeal to cover “the printing and distribution costs for the forum’s summary report.”
 Copies will be delivered to LAs and other service providers as soon as possible.

 On the same day as the report was published, a new Scottish charity was launched.
 Home Education Scotland is promising to work initially with local authorities to help them improve on the failings highlighted in the “Home Truths” report.

 On Thursday 12 March, Kaye Adams interviewed Preuss, Davina (a HE mum) and Jennifer Barr (Senior Solicitor at Govan Law Centre, Education Law Unit) on BBC Radio Scotland’s Morning programme.
 All three spoke positively about the need for the system to be free of “home eduphobia.”
-Listen again on BBC Sounds, the fourteen minute segment starts at 1hr 21m into the programme and is available until 10 April.
+The programme is no longer available on BBC Sounds, but you can listen to it below.